Report (1st Day) (Continued)

 First, the Bill recognises that the UK is under a duty in international law to designate those persons designated by the UN, and this proposition has not been criticised.
 Secondly, failure to implement a UN designation would damage the UK’s reputation as a country that stands by its commitments under international law—a point well made by the noble Lord, Lord Collins.
 Thirdly, it would restrict the ability of the UK to call out other states where they were falling short of their obligations under international law.
 If it was open to the UK not to implement our legal obligations, irrespective of whether it were following a court decision, it would be impossible to criticise other states where they were not implementing their obligations.

 I take the point the noble Lord made that the EU court has very rarely quashed EU legal acts which implement a UN designation on procedural grounds.
 However, it has never done so where that would leave the EU member state itself in breach of its UN obligations.
 We should bear in mind that the EU itself is not bound by the charter, but EU states are.
 The noble Lord mentioned the case of Kadi, which has frequently been cited.
 In that case the UN had, in fact, delisted the person concerned by the time of the judgment, so EU member states themselves were spared the choice between respecting a decision of the EU courts and abiding by their UN obligations.
-Had they been forced to choose, I am confident that they would have prioritised their UN obligations as required—as a number of noble Lords mentioned—by Article 103 of the UN charter, which makes it clear that where there is a conflict between obligations under the UN charter and under obligations in any other international agreement, the obligations in the UN charter shall prevail.
+Had they been forced to choose, I am confident that they would have prioritised their UN obligations as required—as a number of noble Lords mentioned—by Article 103 of the UN charter, which makes it clear that where there is a conflict between obligations under the UN charter and obligations under any other international agreement, the obligations in the UN charter shall prevail.
 The United Kingdom and all other EU member states are bound by that charter, even if the EU itself is not.
 That too is part of the rule of law—upholding those international laws where they bind the United Kingdom.

 The United Nations has many flaws, but it is crucial to maintaining international peace and security.
-To allow the UK courts to stop the Government from implementing sanctions agreed by the UN Security Council is not the right approach for a country like ours that seeks to lead by example at the United Nations.
+To allow the UK courts to stop the Government implementing sanctions agreed by the UN Security Council is not the right approach for a country such as ours that seeks to lead by example at the United Nations.
 I sincerely believe that any Minister, regardless of political persuasion, would share this view.
 I also believe we are in agreement that by continuing to make the UK’s support for UN designations conditional on fair procedural standards, we can and should do all we can to prevent this problem arising.
 However, in the unfortunate event that such a case arises, I remain of the view that a “best endeavours” obligation is the right way to square this difficult circle.

 I deeply respect the noble Lord’s position.
 Again, we have had constructive discussions on this, although on this occasion we did not reach agreement.
 However, I hope that with the reassurances I have given, the noble Lord will be minded to withdraw his amendment.